“Is My Training Clean?” check list

 Grow organically

-Behaviour build on reinforcement will naturally gather strength.
+Behaviour build on rewards will naturally gather strength.

 Error response

-Have you planned your response to the incorrect response from the dog
+Have you planned your response to the unexpected response from the dog?

 What data can you obtain: